 What should I be looking for in a counsellor or psychotherapist?

 There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat anxiety.
-However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments.
+However, the National Institute for Health and Care Excellence (NICE) has developed a set of guidelines that provide advice about the recommended treatments.

 In the first instance, those suffering from anxiety should be offered access to a support group and self-help information recommendations by their doctor.
 If this doesn’t help, or the anxiety is more severe, psychological treatments such as cognitive behavioural therapy and/or applied relaxation are recommended.
 Further treatment may require medication.